 - Direct help to the needy: Due to DBT, it has become easier for the government to reach the people who really need it.
 For example, farmers get money directly into their accounts under the PM-KISAN scheme.

 - Financial inclusion: Due to DBT, many people had to open bank accounts, due to which they are now part of the banking system.
-I think this is a very good thing, because it makes people accustomed to saving and managing their finances.
+This is a very good thing, because it makes people accustomed to saving and managing their finances.

 How to activate Direct Benefit Transfer (DBT) in a bank account?